Our Lady of Coromoto: Veneration

 The Venezuelan episcopate declared her as Patroness of Venezuela on 1 May 1942, which was ratified by Pope Pius XII on 7 October 1944.
-The church of Our Lady of Coromoto, in Guanare, was consecrated as National Shrine on 7 January 1996.
-Pope Benedict XVI elevated the National Shrine of Our Lady of Coromoto to the rank of Minor Basilica.
 Pope Pius XII crowned her on 11 September 1952.
-Pope John Paul II reiterated an imposed solemn coronation of Papal decree via Cardinal Agostino Casaroli on 10 February 1985.
+Pope John Paul II reiterated an imposed solemn coronation of the Papal decree via Cardinal Agostino Casaroli on 10 February 1985.

+The church of Our Lady of Coromoto, in Guanare, was consecrated as a National Shrine on 7 January 1996.
+In 2007, Pope Benedict XVI elevated the church to the rank of a Minor Basilica, Basilica of the National Shrine of Our Lady of Coromoto.